 - Air fryer pineapple

 You can use pretty much any bread for this high-protein French toast recipe!
-My favorites include white, whole wheat, whole grain, gluten-free, high-protein, low-carb, or even challah if you're feeling a little fancy.
+My favorites include white, whole-wheat, whole-grain, gluten-free, high-protein, low-carb, or even challah if you're feeling a little fancy.

 Absolutely!
-You can use either whey or pea protein powder for this anabolic French toast recipe-whichever you prefer.
+You can use either whey or pea protein powder for this anabolic French toast recipe, whichever you prefer.

 Not at all!
 If you'd rather skip the protein powder, go for it.
 Just make sure to top your French toast with Greek yogurt or peanut butter for that extra protein boost.

 Yes, definitely!
 This high-protein, anabolic French toast is a healthy choice.
-There's no added sugar, you'll get over 30 grams of protein per serving, it's dairy-free, and can easily be made gluten-free.
+There's no added sugar, you'll get over 30 grams of protein per serving, it's dairy-free, and it can easily be made gluten-free.
 Plus, it's high in fiber!

 Absolutely!
 You can prep this French toast for meal prep.
 Just make it as directed, let it cool, and then store it in an airtight bag or container in the fridge for up to 4 days.
 When you're ready to enjoy it, reheat it in a toaster (just like regular bread) or pop it in the microwave for about 30-90 seconds until it's warm.
 Just a heads-up: it won't be as crispy in the microwave, but it'll still taste delicious!

-How to store, freeze, and reheat French toast:
+How to Store, Freeze, and Reheat French Toast:

-Storing: For the best results, keep your protein French toast in an airtight container in the fridge for up to 4 days.
+- Storing: Keep your protein French toast in an airtight container in the fridge for up to 4 days.
 That way, it stays fresh and ready for you!

-Freezing: Let the French toast cool completely, then pop individual slices into freezer-safe bags.
-You can store them in the freezer for up to 6 months.
+- Freezing: Let the French toast cool completely, then pop individual slices into freezer-safe bags.
+You can store them in the freezer for up to 2-3 months.
 Perfect for when you want a quick breakfast!

-Reheating: For the best results, reheat your protein French toast in a toaster, toaster oven, or preheated oven at 350°F. If you use the microwave, it'll warm up, but just a heads-up: it won't be crispy.
+- Reheating: For the best results, reheat your protein French toast in a toaster, toaster oven, or preheated oven at 350°F. If you use the microwave, it'll warm up, but just a heads-up: it won't be crispy.

 Did you make this recipe?